MasonGarza7/postman-fundamentals/README.md

 # Postman Fundamentals

-A Postman testing suites covering HTTP fundamentals, authentication, CRUD operations, schema validation, an data-driven testing with Newman CLI integration.
+A Postman testing suites covering HTTP fundamentals, authentication, CRUD operations, schema validation, and data-driven testing with Newman CLI integration.

 Built as a structured example project to develop and demonstrate proficiency in API testing for software quality assurance.